laurelschwulst/elventy-laurel/e/gemini-mix-visualizer.md

   - seasons-in-pentameter.md
 ---

 To showcase typefaces from Sharp Type Foundry, I created an hour long video to accompany a music mix by Ian Kim Judd.

-Typefaces used include <a href="https://sharptype.co/typefaces/greenstone/">Greenstone</a> and <a href="https://sharptype.co/typefaces/carta-nueva/">Carta Nueva</a>.
+Typefaces featured include <a href="https://sharptype.co/typefaces/greenstone/">Greenstone</a> and <a href="https://sharptype.co/typefaces/carta-nueva/">Carta Nueva</a>.

 <a href="https://sharptype.co/news/sharp-fm-008-IanKimJudd-gemini-23" target="_blank">More on sharptype.co</a> ↗